farmer206/farmer206-cv/cv.md

 After learning the basics of HTML, CSS, Bootstrap and JS, I was faced with the reality that this was no longer enough to get a Junior position, so I dove into deep learning of JavaScript.
 In parallel with my studies, I also gained experience working in technical support in the telecommunications industry, where I improved my knowledge of networks and learned how the Internet works in general.

-At RS School I want to gain practical experience and consolidate theoretical knowledge.

 ## **Skills:**

 * HTML5